D3C1V3R/Chatango-Text-Client/README.md

 	Credits to Hanzel/Pystub (Chatango users)
 		Nullspeaker (https://github.com/Nullspeaker/ch.py)

-A 'Optional' file can be created by the user to filter out usernames in the client.
+	An 'Optional' file can be created by the user to filter out usernames in the client.
 	To do this,

-	Make a file within the same location as the client called 'Ignored.txt' Fill the text file with names, no formatting needed.
+	1. Make a file within the same location as the client called 'Ignored.txt'
+	2. Fill the text file with names, no formatting needed.

 	Commands;

 	!bg <Hex Colour/Name>
 		Sets client Background colour, Common colour names are useable !bg 123, !bg 112233